 While visiting relatives in Portugal, I had the opportunity to indulge in olives in various forms.
-But I liked the version that my aunt's husband marinated himself the most.
+But I liked the version that my aunt's husband pickled himself the most.
 He is Portuguese and knows well the flavors of such a common product in his country as olives.

-olives (you can take black ones)
+olives (you can use black ones)

 olive oil